Meet our Leadership Team:

 Assistant Head of School, Director of Jewish Life

-Mitch is a graduate of Rutgers University with degrees in Math and Spanish, and he is a fluent Spanish speaker.
-His Masters of Education is from Xavier University in Elementary and Secondary Administration.
-He has been in Jewish Education almost 30 years and has been a teacher, assistant principal, principal, assistant head of school, and head of school.
+Mitch is a graduate of Rutgers University.
+His Masters of Education is from Xavier University in Cincinnati, Ohio in both Elementary and Secondary Administration.
+He has been in Jewish education almost 30 years and has been a teacher, assistant principal, assistant head of school, and head of school.
+He completed Project SuLaM, a RAVSAK initiative for leaders of Jewish day schools, and attended the Lookstein Center at Bar Ilan University in Israel, also for leaders of Jewish day schools.
 As the former Principal and Head of School at the King David School, he is happy to be “home.”
 He first arrived in the Valley of the Sun in 2004, and after four years at the Gideon Hausner Jewish Day School in Palo Alto, CA, Mitch returned to Phoenix in July 2013.

 You can contact Mitch at firstname.lastname@example.org